dotnet/docs-maui/docs/troubleshooting.md

 This occurs because from .NET 8, .NET MAUI checks to ensure that there are no duplicate image resource filenames.

+This error can also occur when you have identical filenames in multiple folders, or identical filenames with different extensions in multiple folders.
+For example, the build error will also occur from a PNG file at *Resources/Images/PNG/dotnet_bot.png* and an SVG file at *Resources/Images/SVG/dotnet_bot.svg* because SVG files are converted to PNG files at build time.

 If you receive this build error it can be fixed by ensuring that your project file doesn't include duplicate images.
 To do this, change any `MauiIcon` or `MauiImage` that references a specific file to use the `Update` attribute instead of the `Include` attribute:

 ```xml